5 Foods to Avoid with PCOS

 The process of elimination helps people better understand how they respond to these foods and how they may be effecting your PCOS.
 Sometimes you'll notice you no longer agree with these foods and feel better even if you didn't realize symptoms before hand.

-Soymilk and foods are a great alternative if you want to go dairy-free.
+Soy milk and soy based foods are a great alternative if you want to go dairy-free.
 But if you have PCOS, going dairy-free with soy is not a good option for you.
 Soy has plant estrogen that can act like estrogen in your body and confuse your endocrine system.
 Your body will slow down the estrogen production, which is important for the luteinizing phase, ultimately ceasing the ovulation.

 Fried Foods & Vegetable Oil